EricDarve/NLA/content/Unitarily diagonalizable matrices.md

 Definition: $A$ is normal if and only if $A^H A = A A^H$.

-Property: all normal matrices are unitarily diagonalizable.
+Property: a matrix is normal if and only if it is unitarily diagonalizable.

 [[Eigenvalues]], [[Orthogonal matrix and projector]]